daunsid/audio2digit/README.md

 * Dependency management using **uv**.
 * Predict digits from audio files or in-memory bytes.
 * Interactive **Streamlit** app for live prediction using microphone or file upload.
+* End to end training and experiment `notebook` implementation

 ---